-History: Originally opened in 1929, the Hendrick family (Exeter, Richmond) bought Meadow Brook in 2006.
+History: Originally a 9-hole Rob Roy Rawlings design from 1929, the Hendrick family (owners of Exeter and Richmond) bought Meadow Brook in 2006.
 It was redesigned and completely renovated by Roger Rulewich and Dave Fleury in 2010.
-The new design received rave reviews, with the course owning the following awards:
+The new design immediately received rave reviews, with the course owning the following awards:

 Tee Par Yardage Rating Slope

 Black 72 7468 75.4 132